guitarvydas/go-fbp-collate/README.md

 The code for Component.java was used as a guide / spec.

 The point of this exercise was not to build a robust Collate, but as a proof of concept - how this would look in Go.

+To use this project, you also need the github components:

+ip
+collate
+readfile
+printer